EXPERT PROMPTING MASTERCLASS

 The Diagnosis

-Root cause: Language models predict plausible-sounding text, not truth.
-They can't inherently distinguish fact from fiction.
+Root cause: Models predict plausible text, not truth.
+Can't distinguish fact from fiction.

 The Fix